 Who is left among you that saw this temple in its former glory?
 And how do you see it now?
 Doesn't it seem as though there is nothing there?

-Yet now be strong, Zerubbabel,

-be strong, Joshua, son of Jehozadak, the high priest, be strong, all you people of the land.
+Yet now be strong, Zerubbabel, be strong, Joshua, son of Jehozadak, the high priest, be strong, all you people of the land.

-The LORD says: Begin the work, for I am with you.
+Begin the work, for I am with you.

 When your ancestors left Egypt I made a promise to you, and I am still with you.

 Do not be afraid!

-The LORD of hosts says: In a little while, I will shake the heavens, and the earth, and the sea, and the land.
+In a little while, I will shake the heavens, and the earth, and the sea, and the land.